 The Order of Alhambra is an international charitable organization of men and women (age 18 years and older) dedicated to assisting persons with intellectual disabilities.

-The Alhambra scholarship program assists those undertaking special education courses, who are learning to teach intellectually and developmentally disabled people in order that they may have the best life possible.
+The Alhambra scholarship program supports individuals enrolled in special education courses who are learning to teach intellectually and developmentally disabled people, so that those they teach may lead more meaningful and productive lives.

 The Heart of Alhambra